Proseminar: Organizations, Incentives and Employment

 Prof. Dr. Rafael Gomez

-The course introduces students to models of incentives within the firm, the latest in behavioral economic research and also exposes students to modern theories of personnel economics.
+The course introduces students to models of incentives within the firm, the latest in behavioral economic research, theories of personnel economics, and the latest research emerging from the platform economy and its impact on employment.
 It then applies these models to analyze current organizational, human resource management and internal labour market issues and problems.
 The course content will be largely based on the prototypical Anglo-Saxon firm and labor market environment.
 As this corporate form is fast becoming the norm in most developing parts of the world, it is important that we cast our gaze more rigorously on it.

 This course is designed as a combination of lectures and seminars.
 The first half of any class will begin with a real-world case for the topic of the day.
 Students will be asked to contribute their ideas and suggestions.
 The lecture materials of any topic will also introduce students to the key models and relevant theory.
 For the second half of each class, students will be asked to prepare answers to a set of questions that are found at the end of the outline.
 These answers will not have to be written up formally, but will be discussed in class and students will be asked to be prepared to answer any of the questions assigned.
-This course will be based on the Harvard Business School cold-call method.
-That is, students will be chosen at random to answer questions in any given class.
 This means that coming to class prepared is essential.